Álex Robles

-Alejandro "Álex" Robles García (born 28 January 1999) is a Spanish footballer who doesn’t have team, and plays as a right back.
+Alejandro "Álex" Robles García (born 28 January 1999) is a Spanish footballer who plays as a right back.

 Club career

 Born in Pizarra, Málaga, Andalusia, Robles was a Málaga CF youth graduate.
 He made his senior debut with the B-team on 28 August 2016, starting in a 1–0 Tercera División home win against UD Ciudad de Torredonjimeno.

 On 4 September 2017, after playing the whole pre-season with the main squad, Robles extended his contract until 2020.
 On 24 October, he made his professional debut by starting in a 1–2 away win against CD Numancia for the season's Copa del Rey.
 His La Liga debut occurred the following 19 May, as he started in a 0–1 home loss against Getafe CF.

 On 14 August 2019, as Málaga's financial crisis worsened, Robles moved to another reserve team, Sevilla Atlético in Segunda División B.